koushik80/hybrid-infra-azure-intern-project/README.md

 <br />

-<p align="left">These learning objectives will help me build a strong foundation and continuously develop the skills and knowledge required to excel in my role within the IT environment.
+<p align="left">These learning objectives helped me build a strong foundation and continuously develop the skills and knowledge required to excel in my role within the IT environment.
 I will set specific goals and regularly assess my progress towards achieving these objectives.</p>

 <br />